 These hikes are located at various spots along a 120-mile stretch of the Blue Ridge Parkway near Asheville, starting from the north near Grandfather Mountain and working south.
 During the winter months, these trails are often inaccessible since sections of the Parkway often close for snow and ice.
 Also, find biking tips at the bottom.
 Read more about current Parkway closures.
 (Photo above: Rough Ridge)

 Blue Ridge Parkway Ranger Guided Hikes near Asheville

-Take a hike with National Park Rangers.
-They usually announce locations about 10 days in advance, so check back here for the latest options during summer and fall (usually announced two weeks in advance).
+If you prefer a guided group hike, meet up on Friday mornings during the summer and fall with a Park Ranger.
+They usually announce locations about 10-14 days in advance, so check back here for the latest options during summer and fall.
 Bring water, wear sturdy shoes or boots, and prepare for changing weather.
 For more information, call 828-298-5330, extension 304.
 Free admission.

 Parkway Quick Hikes near Asheville (North to South)

 Mt.
 Mitchell Deep Gap Trail to Mt.
 Craig